Keshavgoyal05/E-commerce-Application/README.md

 ***********************************************************************************************************************************************************

-To run this application on your localhost, follow the following steps -
+To run this application on your localhost as a user , follow the following steps -

 1) clone this git repo on your local disk